Delaware County, Pennsylvania: Sports

-The city of Chester is home to the Philadelphia Union of Major League Soccer.
-The team plays at Subaru Park, a venue located at the base of the Commodore Barry Bridge.
+Chester is home to the Philadelphia Union of Major League Soccer; the team plays at Subaru Park, a venue located at the base of the Commodore Barry Bridge.

 Delaware County is the traditional home of women's professional soccer in the Philadelphia area.
 The former Philadelphia Charge of the defunct Women's United Soccer Association played at Villanova Stadium, which is located on the campus of Villanova University.
 The Philadelphia Independence of Women's Professional Soccer succeeded the Charge and played at Widener University's Leslie Quick Stadium in 2011.

 Delaware County is the home of one of oldest baseball leagues in the country, the Delco League, which at one time was known for featuring future, former, and even current major league players who were offered more money than their current teams would pay them.

 Every summer, Delaware County is home to the Delco Pro-Am, a basketball league consisting of current, future, and former NBA players as well as local standout players.

 Delaware County is also the former home of a rugby league team called the Aston Bulls, a member of the American National Rugby League.

-Darby was home to the Hilldale Club, the 1925 Colored World Series Champions.
+Darby was home to the Hilldale Club, the 1925 Colored World Series champions.

 Media

-The county itself is serviced by several newspapers, most notably the News of Delaware County, the Delaware County Daily Times, The Suburban and Wayne Times, and The Spirit, the only minority owned newspaper serving Delaware County.
-The Philadelphia Inquirer also has a significant presence, reflecting Philadelphia's influence on Delaware County and the rest of the metro.
+The county is serviced by several newspapers, including Delaware County Daily Times, News of Delaware County, The Spirit, and The Suburban and Wayne Times.

+The Philadelphia Inquirer also has a significant presence in Delaware County.
 Delaware County Magazine is the news magazine with the largest circulation in Delaware County, reaching over 186,000 homes.

 Climate

 Delaware County has two physical geographic regions: the Piedmont and the Atlantic Coastal Plain, Most of the county has a humid subtropical climate (Cfa) while some higher northern areas have a hot-summer humid continental climate (Dfa.).
-The hardiness zones are 7a and 7b.
+The hardiness zone is mostly 7b except for 7a in areas closer to Chester County (except along the Brandywine Creek) and 8a in Ridley Township near the Delaware River.